Skip to main content

 depRules Functions & Wildcards

-We could use functions for depRules instead of static values.
+depRules allows functions instead of static values.
 The names of the tags can include wildcards:

 import { SheriffConfig } from '@softarc/sheriff-core';